hamb0n-3/osinter/README.md

 ## Targets

-BBOT accepts an unlimited number of targets via `-t`.
+OSINTER accepts an unlimited number of targets via `-t`.
 You can specify targets either directly on the command line or in files (or both!):

 ```bash
 osinter -t evilcorp.com evilcorp.org 1.2.3.0/24 -p subdomain-enum